Category: Arthritis & Joint Pain

 Want a Plan Tailored to Your Arthritis?

-We’ll match your plan to your joints, your lifestyle, and your goals—so you’re not guessing.
-If mechanics matter (feet/knees/hips), we’ll address the chain.
+We’ll match the plan to your joints, your lifestyle, and your goals—so you’re not guessing.
+We also look at the full chain (feet → knees → hips).

 When to Worry (Red Flags)